 I’ve had this bump of fiber sitting in my stash for aeons, and I finally pulled it out and thought I’d spin it up this week.
 A certain someone who lives in a wet, chilly climate is having a birthday later this month and a new hat is required.

 This was a club fiber from Becoming Art, way back in 2011 or so.
 100% Finn top.
-I originally planned it to be a worsted weight 2 ply, but, I ran into a little bit of trouble pretty much right from the start.
 It was so felted from being in a bag and compressed in my stash for 3 years.
 I could not get an even single, not even with some serious pre-drafting.
 After a really frustrating and hand crampy half an hour, I finally gave up and let the fiber be the thick and thin lumpy yarn that it wanted to be.
 “Express your inner art yarn.”
 I said.
 “Be free!”

 Rumors of me throwing the lump of fiber across the room and swearing, while in a fit of fiber-induced rage are completely true.